borgmatic-collective/borgmatic/docs/reference/command-line.md

 ---
 ## borgmatic options

-Here are all of the available borgmatic command-line options:
+Here are all of the available borgmatic command-line options.
+This includes the separate options for each action sub-command:

 ```
 {% include borgmatic/command-line.txt %}